liuzijian-cs/LaST/README.md

 - [X] [2025-02-17] Further Analysis and Paper Writing
 - [X] [2025-05-27] Paper Writing and Revision.
 - [X] [2025-10-02] The paper is under review & We are organising and uploading partial code.
-- [ ] [now] Ongoing supplementary experiments and in-depth refinements; code will be refactored and released soon.
+- [X] [2025-11-11] Ongoing supplementary experiments and in-depth refinements; code will be refactored and released soon.
 - [ ] Code Release

 # 1. Quick Start 🎇: